SongToSoft/Resume/README.md

 * Git, Svn

 # Work Experience
-* From September 2018 to the current time I work in the testing automation department of Rhonda Software
+* I have been working in the testing automation department of Rhonda Software from September 2018 to the current time